-The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the surveyor.
+The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the Surveyor.
 Heavy furniture, stored items and insulation are not moved.
-Unless identified in the report the surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
+Unless identified in the report the Surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

-Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.
+Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities will not be inspected or reported on.

-Description The subjects comprise an upper GROUND FLOOR FLAT within a two storey block.
-Accommodation On Ground Floor: Hallway, Lounge, Kitchen, One Bedroom and bathroom.
-Gross internal floor area (m2) 54 Neighbourhood and location The property is contained within a retirement development of comparable style properties which are managed by Hanover Housing.
-Local amenities are close at hand.
-Age 40-45 years approximately.
-Weather The weather was dull and cloudy following mixed weather conditions over the past fortnight.
-Chimney stacks None.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description The property is a two storey detached chalet style house.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Lounge, Dining Room, Kitchen, Sitting Room, Two Bedrooms and Bathroom.
+First Floor: Upper Hall, Three Further Bedrooms and Shower Room.
+Gross Internal Floor Area (m2) 195 Neighbourhood and Location The property forms part of an established residential area in the city of Dunblane.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found nearby.
+Age Approximately 45 years old.
+Weather It was sunny and dry, following generally mixed weather conditions.
+Chimney Stacks There are no chimney stacks.
+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of traditional pitched design and clad externally with 'Delta' style concrete tiles.
-No access gained to any roof space areas as there is another property above.

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are of PVC materials.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+The roof is pitched and clad with concrete tiles.
+There are a number of access points to the eaves void areas and a further hatch in the upper hall ceiling to the apex roof void.
+Limited insulation is present between the main ceiling joists and the eaves areas are generally floored.
+There are elements of insulation behind the eaves partitioning and also throughout the Apex area.
+Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
+Gutters and downpipes are of PVC materials Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main external walls are of traditional cavity construction with a rendered outer finish.
-There is some external evidence that cavity wall insulation has been installed.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The main external walls are of traditional cavity construction, principally rendered externally with synthetic stone block work and timber clad features.
+Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of timber framed and double glazed design.
-The entrance door from the common stairwell is of timber and glazed design.
-Facias, claddings etc are a mix of timber and PVC.
-External decorations Vigually increased External decorations Visually inspected.
-Painted/woodstained finishes have been applied to external joinery.
-Conservatories / porches None.
-Communal areas Circulation areas visually inspected.
-The main external building fabric is presumed to be a communal responsibility and will include items such as roof claddings, rainwater fittings, external masonry and external joinery.
-There is a common close and stairwell leading to the individual flats within the block.
-The exact extent of any private and communal grounds can be verified by reference to Title Deed documentation.
-There also appears to be an on-site warden service.
-Garages and permanent outbuildings None.
-Caragos and permanent outbuildings NOTIC.
-Outside areas and boundaries Visually inspected.
-There are communal areas of ground around the block.
-The boundaries are defined with rendered masonry walls and traditional stone walls, with further elements of timber fencing.
-Again, the exact extent of any privately allocated areas can be verified by reference to Title Deeds.
+The windows are principally of UPVC double glazed design with a couple of velux style roof windows also present at the upper floor, whilst the front and rear access doors are of a UPVC double glazed design.
+The soffits and fascias are formed in UPVC and there are also areas of timber panelling.
+External Decorations Visually inspected.